Erik Locke

-Erik Aldar Locke is an Australian political figure, who was the State Secretary of the Australian Labor Party (ALP) in the state of Victoria, a national official and a chief of staff in three jurisdictions.
+Erik Aldar Locke is an Australian political and business figure, who was the State Secretary of the Australian Labor Party (ALP) in the state of Victoria, a national official for the ALP and a chief of staff in three jurisdictions, as well as having a career in the private sector, in investment banking and entitlements.

 Early life and education

-Locke was educated at Hollywood Senior High in Western Australia.
-His mother served as a union official.
+Locke was educated at Hollywood Senior High in Western Australia, and later at Griffith University.
+His mother served as a union official, and his father an academic and psychologist.

 Career

-Locke worked for Labor in Perth, Western Australia, where he was connected to the Subiaco branch, and then Labor in Melbourne, Victoria.
-He was a leading figure within ALP's Socialist Left faction.
+Locke worked for Labor in Perth, Western Australia, where he was connected to the Subiaco branch, and then Victorian Labor.
+He was a leading figure within ALP's Socialist Left faction, but has not been active since the mid-2000s.